luna404/HeRAMS-UserManual/UserGuide_en.md

 <p align="center">
 	<img src="media/images/icon_tip.png" height="30" align="top" alt='tip'></img>
 	<i> The number of responses can be higher than the total number of health facilities.
-This indicates that a health facilitiy was assessed multiple times over a specfic time frame.</i>
+This indicates that a health facility was assessed multiple times over a specific time frame.</i>
 </p>

 4. In the rightmost column, click the <img src="media/images/icon_workspace.png" height="20" align="top" alt='workspace'></img> icon.
 This will open the list of available workspace.